LLC Students Review Geography of Ghana through Colorful Maps

 Announcing PAMBE Ghana’s Teach 2 Teach Campaign

 Partner with our Teach 2 Teach Campaign to support the continued training and growth of our La’Angum Learning Center (LLC) teachers and quality education for LLC students.
-Donations will provide a year’s worth of tuition, lodging and living expenses for 2 current LLC teachers while they attend a Montessori Elementary Course in Houston Montessori Center, TX.
+Donations will provide a year’s worth of tuition, lodging and living expenses for 2 current LLC teachers; the teachers will now go to Midwest Montessori Teacher Training Program near Chicago.

 As Ghana lacks an accredited training program in elementary level Montessori instruction, our goal is to bring 2 LLC teachers to the U.S. for additional training.
 Upon their return to LLC, these teachers will help build local capacity and impart expertise in Montessori education both to other teachers at LLC and in nearby schools in northern Ghana.